splashkit/the-programmers-field-guide/src/content/docs/book/appendix/0-installation/2-6-setup-win-wsl.md

 You can see in the image above where the "**default-user**" username was first entered (shown in the pink box), and the same username being used with the terminal prompt (shown in the orange box).

 :::tip[Troubleshooting tip:]
-If you have issues installing the WSL with Ubuntu, go to the [Issues creating Ubuntu user account](/book/appendix/0-installation/3-0-troubleshooting-install/#issues-creating-ubuntu-user-account) section in the Installation Troubleshooting page for a way to reset the Ubuntu installation and user account setup.
+If you have issues installing the WSL with Ubuntu, go to the [Issues creating Ubuntu user account](https://splashkit.io/troubleshoot/windows-wsl/wsl-issue-1/) page on the SplashKit website for a way to reset the Ubuntu installation and user account setup.
 :::

 WSL is now setup and ready to use!